 Also, during all our courses, you will be asked to build your own digital project (a website or an app).
 All courses are also enriched with extra content and real case studies, plus a final module to build your UX portfolio.

 It never expires.
 The lessons will be at your disposal forever.

 As in all areas involving the digital world, UX design evolves and changes over time.
 If you want to become UX Designer you will have to stay competitive in the market and improve your skills, by the following news, trends, and online communities.

 In particular, UX communities are an excellent space to interact with professionals in the sector and a virtual place to establish important collaborations or to receive feedback on your work.
 Furthermore, communities are very useful for finding inspiration and stimulating creativity.

 For example, you can follow the best professionals on Behance or Dribbble, or subscribe to thematic Facebook groups, like our private UX group.

 Become UX designer: Conclusions

 In order to become UX Designer it is important to immediately improve your knowledge and combine practice with theory.

-Remember that it is a role which is open to everyone and that it will get strong developments in the coming years, but the skills required will be increasingly specific.
-For this reason it is important to lay a solid foundation, for example, with a certified training course, and it is essential to find a mentor who can support you during the portfolio creation.
+Remember that it is a role that is open to everyone and that it will get strong developments in the coming years, but the skills required will be increasingly specific.
+For this reason, it is important to lay a solid foundation, for example, with a certified training course, and it is essential to find a mentor who can support you during portfolio creation.